netdata/netdata/src/daemon/README.md

 - `SENT_BYTES` is the number of bytes sent to the client, without the HTTP response header.
 - `ALL_BYTES` is the number of bytes of the response, before compression.
 - `PERCENT_COMPRESSION` is the percentage of traffic saved due to compression.
-- `PREP_TIME` is the time in milliseconds needed to prepared the response.
+- `PREP_TIME` is the time in milliseconds needed to prepare the response.
-- `SENT_TIME` is the time in milliseconds needed to sent the response to the client.
+- `SENT_TIME` is the time in milliseconds needed to send the response to the client.
 - `TOTAL_TIME` is the total time the request was inside Netdata (from the first byte of the request to the last byte of the response).
 - `ACTION` can be `filecopy`, `options` (used in CORS), `data` (API call).

 ### debug.log